prototypefund/Digital_Bargeld-docs/core/api-exchange.rst

       // ``exchange_sig`` is present.
       exchange_pub?: EddsaPublicKey;

-      // Public key of the coin that was paid back; only present if type is "PAYBACK". coin_pub?: CoinPublicKey;
+      // Public key of the coin that was paid back; only present if type is "RECOUP". coin_pub?: CoinPublicKey;

-      // Timestamp when the exchange received the /payback or executed the
+      // Timestamp when the exchange received the /recoup or executed the
       // wire transfer.
-Only present if ``type`` is "DEPOSIT", "PAYBACK" or
+Only present if ``type`` is "DEPOSIT", "RECOUP" or
       // "CLOSING".
       timestamp?: Timestamp;
    }